 \section{Introduction}

 The integrity of deep image classification models is essential for their safe and effective use in real-world applications~\cite{papernot2018sok}.
 A model with integrity should make accurate, transparent, and robust decisions that are resistant to manipulation.
-Training models with integrity is challenging, which limits the applicability of models in domains with impactful decision-making like healthcare~\cite{biggio2012biometricpoisoning, rasheed2022explainable}, credit scoring~\cite{bucker2022transparency}, and access control systems~\cite{xue2022ptb}.
+Training models with integrity is challenging, which limits the broader applicability of models in domains with impactful decision-making like diagnostic healthcare~\cite{biggio2012biometricpoisoning, rasheed2022explainable}, credit scoring~\cite{bucker2022transparency}, and autonomous driving~\cite{shen2022sok}.

-One form of manipulation that can undermine a model's integrity is \emph{backdooring} - an attack during training enabling an attacker to influence the model's predictions during inference by stamping a secret \emph{trigger} pattern on an image~\cite{chen2017targeted}.
-Backdooring can be accomplished through \emph{data poisoning}, a technique in which the attacker injects a limited number of poisoned samples into the model's training data, thereby creating spurious correlations~\cite{Sagawa2020Distributionally} between the trigger and an attacker-chosen \emph{target} class.
+One form of manipulation that can undermine a model's integrity is \emph{backdooring} - an attack during training enabling the attacker to influence the model's predictions during inference by stamping a secret \emph{trigger} pattern on an image~\cite{chen2017targeted}.
+Backdooring can be accomplished through \emph{data poisoning}, a technique in which the attacker subtly injects a limited number of poisoned samples into the model's training data, thereby creating spurious correlations~\cite{Sagawa2020Distributionally} between the trigger and an attacker-chosen \emph{target} class.
 Given that modern deep learning models rely on vast amounts of web-scraped data for optimal accuracy~\cite{radford2021learning}, poisoning attacks are considered among the most worrisome threats to a model's integrity in practice~\cite{kumar2020adversarial}.

 \textbf{Problem.} Consider a provider who trains a deep image classifier using web-scraped data and deploys their model for a downstream task such as content moderation, like OpenAI with CLIP~\cite{radford2021learning}.
 The provider, being trustworthy, must balance the trade-off between high model accuracy and integrity but needs to train on large, web-scraped datasets to achieve the former.
 The threat is an attacker who poisons a small number of samples during training to evade content moderation during inference.
 With CLIP, it has been demonstrated that backdooring succeeds by poisoning only $400$ out of $400$ million image-label pairs~\cite{radford2021learning}.
 The provider needs a method to mitigate data poisoning while training an accurate model.